jina-ai/jina/docs/concepts/executor/hot-reload.md

 While developing your Executor, it can be useful to have the Executor be refreshed from the source code while you are working on it, without needing to restart the Flow server.

-For this you can use the `reload` argument for the Executor so that it watches changes in the source code and the Executor YAML configuration file and makes sure that the changes are applied to the served Executor.
+For this you can use the Executor's `reload` argument to watch changes in the source code and the Executor YAML configuration and ensure changes are applied to the served Executor.

-The Executor will keep track in changes inside the Executor source file, the Executor YAML configuration file, every file passed in `py_modules` argument from {meth}`~jina.Flow.add` and all the Python files inside the folder where the Executor class is defined and its sub-folders.
+The Executor will keep track of changes inside the Executor source and YAML files, every file passed in `py_modules` argument from {meth}`~jina.Flow.add` and all the Python files in the Executor's folder and sub-folders).

 ````{admonition} Caution
 :class: caution